Planning your visit

 - You’ll need to choose a time slot.
 The time slot is for your arrival time only and the length of time you can stay will be made clear during the booking process and on your ticket.

 - Only 6 tickets can be booked per party to adhere to the government's social distancing guidance.

-- Tickets for the period 21 September - 11 October are available to book now.
+- Tickets for the period to 1 November are available to book now.

-- New tickets for subsequent weeks will be released in due course.
+- Subsequent weeks will be released in due course.
 You can book up to midnight the day before you’d like to visit.

 - Due to limited spaces, we’re asking that you only book once a week to allow others a chance to visit.